How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 As you progress in weight, you may find certain grips help keep the bar more secure than others; there are also certain pieces of equipment that can help you maintain a strong deadlift grip throughout the exercise.

-The typical and so-called 'normal' grip, the best grip to start with when leaning how to deadlift.
-This deadlift grip has both knuckles facing forwards, with your fingers going over the bar and thumb under the bar.
+The typical and so-called 'normal' grip is the best grip to start with when learning how to deadlift.
+This deadlift grip has both knuckles facing forwards, with your fingers going over the bar and your thumb placed under the bar.

 The conventional deadlift grip is often the most comfortable and feels natural for beginners and experienced lifters alike.
 It does, however, place emphasis on your forearms and grip strength, meaning as the weight increases, this deadlift grip will become more challenging to maintain and therefore trying a new, more secure deadlift grip variation may come in handy.